manugaco/wb_app/README.md

 We are going to use both, Shiny and Dash technologies to develop the project, so R and python are goint to be the programming languages used to do it.

+The app will contain the following information, divided in four sections

+ - First section: Name of the country and some relevant information such as population, uneployment rate, and so on.
+ - Second section, divided in six: Main variables about a topic (among a list of topics).
+ - Third section: Time series of a selected variable, interactive chart.
+ - Four section: World heat map, representing the selected variable, and interacting with the third section (time series).